djulien/VEEPROM-PIC8/README.md

 * VEEPROM VDD -> RPi 3.3V or 5V (Pin 1 or 2); 5V requires voltage shifter on RA0/1
 * VEEPROM GND -> RPi GND (e.g. Pin 6)

 The RPi also serves as an ICSP PIC programmer using the above connections.
+You can actually use any RPi GPIO pins - I chose pins 3, 5, and 28 so VEEPROM would work with a DPI24 Pi Hat.

 CAUTION: DO NOT CONNECT A 5V SIGNAL DIRECTLY TO RPI GPIO PINS.
 If 5V is used, a simple resistor divider or other device can be used to shift the 5V SDA data signal down to 3.3V for RPi.
 This is not needed if running the PIC at 3.3V, although a 470 ohm series resistor can be used for "safety".